ExpediaGroup/apiary-extensions/apiary-metastore-listener/README.md

     }

 ## Message Attributes
 The [Message attributes](https://docs.aws.amazon.com/sns/latest/dg/sns-message-attributes.html) enable filtering of the SNS events.
-This can be done by applying a filter policy in a subscription receivers.
+This can be done by applying a filter policy in a subscription receiver.
 The following messages attributes are supported:

 |Field Name|Type| Description